 Endowments are invested in accordance with Virginia Uniform Prudent Management Institutional Funds Act (UPMIFA), Chapter 11 of Title 64.2 of the Code of Virginia, as amended; and paragraph 23-50.10:01 of the Code of Virginia.
 The market value of the endowment on June 30, 2023, was \$7.0 billion, excluding the market value of fiduciary fund endowments reported on the Statement of Fiduciary Net Position.
 Three annual distributions are made from the University's endowment to departments holding endowment accounts.
 The University's endowment spending policy ties annual increases to inflation as defined by the Higher Education Price Index (HEPI).
 The current inflation factor in use by the University is 2.6 percent, based on a five-year rolling average of the HEPI.
-If the increase causes the endowment distribution to fall outside a range defined as 3.0 percent to 5.0 percent of the market value of the endowment spending distribution of \$271.2 million, excluding fiduciary funds, equaled 3.6 percent of the fiscal year 2021 ending market value.
+If the increase causes the endowment distribution to fall outside a range defined as 3.0 percent to 5.0 percent of the market value of the endowment, then the Finance Committee of the Board may recommend increasing or decreasing the spending rate.
+For fiscal year 2023, the endowment spending distribution of \$271.2 million, excluding fiduciary funds, equaled 3.6 percent of the fiscal year 2021 ending market value.
 Since the results fell within the range, no further action by the board was needed.